telefonicaid/fiware-sth-comet/doc/manuals/name-mapping.md

         -   `newServicePath`: The final or new service path the original service path should be mapped to.
         -   `entityMappings`: Array of entity mappings.
 Each element of the array is an object including the following
             properties:
-            -   `originalEntityId`: The original entity id which should be mapped.
+            -   `originalEntityId`: The original entity ID which should be mapped.
-            -   `newEntityId`: The final or new entity id the original entity id should be mapped to.
+            -   `newEntityId`: The final or new entity ID the original entity ID should be mapped to.
             -   `originalEntityType`: The original entity type which should be mapped.
             -   `newEntityType`: The final or new entity type the entity type should be mapped to.
             -   `attributeMappings`: Array of attribute mappings.
 Each element of the array is an object including the